 Abstract

 Aims/hypothesis.
-Pharmacological conditioning where an association is formed between a drug and a conditioned stimulus (CS, e.g., smell) can influence physiological processes.
+Pharmacological conditioning were an association is formed between a drug and a conditioned stimulus (CS, e.g., smell) can influence physiological processes.
 Evidence exists that it is possible to condition insulin effects in both animals and healthy humans but it is unclear whether this can be done in patients as well.
 The aim of this study was to investigate the effects of conditioning with intranasal insulin on blood glucose, insulin, c-peptide, hunger and memory in patients with diabetes type-2 and age- and sex-matched healthy controls.
 Exploratively, we examined sex differences in these effects and the differences between patients and healthy controls.
 We hypothesized that conditioning with insulin would trigger endogenous insulin release, decrease blood glucose and hunger and improve memory.

 Methods.
 In a randomized double-blind controlled trial, thirty-two patients with diabetes type-2 (17 males, mean age=68.8, SD=11.86) and thirty-two healthy controls (17 males, mean age=67.8, SD=6.12) were randomly assigned to a conditioned or a control group.
 On day 1, participants in the conditioned group received 6 administrations of 20 units of intranasal insulin together with a CS (smell of rosewood oil) while the control group received a placebo with the CS.
 On day 2, participants in both groups received a placebo spray with the CS.
 Glucose, insulin and c-peptide were measured in blood throughout the days.
-Hunger was measured with a self-report question, approach-avoidance smartphone task and a bogus taste test.
+Hunger was measured with a self-report question, a mobile approach-avoidance task and a bogus taste test.
 Memory was measured with an auditory verbal learning test.

 Results.
 Intranasal insulin prevented the drop of glucose levels in patients but not in healthy controls (B=0.03, SE=0.02, p=.
 027), and decreased C-peptide levels in healthy controls and not patients (B=0.01, SE=0.001, p=0.008).
 Conditioning with insulin also prevented the drop of blood glucose levels but only in male participants (both healthy and patients) (B=0.001, SE=0.0003, p=0.024).
 Moreover, conditioning significantly decreased hunger in healthy participants (B=0.31, SE=0.09, p< 0.001).
 No effects of intranasal insulin or conditioning were found on insulin, approach-avoidance tendencies, calories eaten and memory.